jdavault/camp-coffee/README.md

 # Getting Started with CAMP COFFEE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Steps to download start contributing
+## Steps to download and start contributing

 1. Clone the project down to your local.
 From your terminal, run
    <pre><code> git clone git@github.com:jdavault/camp-coffee.git